“An iconic Singapore Hawker Dessert made at home”

 Not sure why this is called ‘Ah Balling’ or ‘Yah Boling’ in Singapore, but apparently this Teochew dessert soup is so popular and well liked by the people where it has become one of iconic hawker delicacies in Singapore for the past decades.

 Since weather here was pretty cooling as it had been either raining or pouring, it might be good if we had some piping hot beverages or food to warm ourselves.
-My girl loved glutinous rice ball and she requested it when I asked her what would she prefer to have for hot dessert.
 The combination of ginger soup and glutinous rice balls is always her favorite, but I was thinking of a change in its soup for this time instead of making the ginger soup for the rice balls repeatedly.
 This famous Ah Balling just came to my mind…

 Initially, I was afraid that the peanuts wouldn’t turn melting soft like what I had from outside stores as I remember it took day-long boiling in slow cooker for softening the peanuts in my lotus root peanut soup which I used to cook, and I wasn’t having such extensive hours to do so for making the sweet peanut soup just for dessert.
-Luckily, I called my mum to find out if she had any tricks in this.
-She taught me this, then!
+Luckily, I asked my mum if she had any tricks in this and this was what she taught me here.
 To steep peanuts in advance, either overnight long, or simply add alkaline solution or baking soda in the steeping water to steep peanuts for just an hour or two.
 And that will give me the desired melting soft peanut consistency..
 Here’s it! :)

 Don’t like glutinous rice balls?
 How about cooking and eating just the sweet peanut soup on its own as after-meal dessert, then?!